perennialtech/BigVGAN/README.md

 You can fine-tune the models by:

 1. downloading the checkpoints (both the generator weight and its discriminator/optimizer states)
-2. resuming training using your audio dataset by specifying `--checkpoint_path` that includes the checkpoints when launching `train.py`
+2. resuming training using your audio dataset by specifying `--checkpoint_path` that includes the checkpoints when launching `bigvgan.train`

 ## Training Details of BigVGAN-v2

-Comapred to the original BigVGAN, the pretrained checkpoints of BigVGAN-v2 used `batch_size=32` with a longer `segment_size=65536` and are trained using 8 A100 GPUs.
+Compared to the original BigVGAN, the pretrained checkpoints of BigVGAN-v2 used `batch_size=32` with a longer `segment_size=65536` and are trained using 8 A100 GPUs.

 Note that the BigVGAN-v2 `json` config files in `./configs` use `batch_size=4` as default to fit in a single A100 GPU for training.
 You can fine-tune the models adjusting `batch_size` depending on your GPUs.